Who exactly does HFH serve?

 The Community Development Review Board (CDRB) comes together to review and make recommendations for the funding that’s awarded for activities that support the goals outlined by the County in the Consolidated Plan (FY2013-FY2017), which is the County’s plan to serve it’s low-income residents.

-How effective is HFH in transitioning homeless families to permanent stable housing?
+How effective is HFH in transitioning families experiencing homelessness to permanent stable housing?

 In FY 2012, 82% of the families who left the program obtained permanent stable housing.
 Through the services and programs provided, families were linked to the resources and skills they needed to return to self-sufficiency.
 They were given a hand up, not a hand out.